 How much money can you receive as a gift for a mortgage?

 Most standard loan programs allow some or all of a down payment gift to come from a variety of sources.
 You can get gift money from a relative or friend, your employer or local labor union, a government agency or even a charitable organization.

 For no-money-down mortgage programs, gift funds can be used for closing costs.
 Although the format for a mortgage gift letter may vary based on the loan type, the basic information requirements are the same.

 Gift letter rules for different loan types

 Lenders follow Fannie Mae guidelines to offer conventional loans, the most common type of home loan taken out in the United States.
 Conventional loans require a minimum 3% down payment that can come entirely from a gift if you’re buying a single-family residence.

 Gift funds for a conventional loan can come from a relative, employer, close long-time friend, government down payment assistance (DPA) program or a charitable organization.

 Freddie Mac gift guidelines

 Similar to Fannie Mae, Freddie Mac provides funding for conventional loans.
 Under Freddie Mac guidelines, your entire down payment can be gifted by a relative if you’re buying a single-family home as your primary residence.
-Freddie Mac also allows you to use wedding gift funds from relatives and friends, as long as you show the funds being deposited into your bank account within 90 days of your wedding and provide a copy of your marriage license.
+Freddie Mac also allows you to use wedding gift funds from relatives and friends under two conditions:

+- You show the funds being deposited into your bank account within 90 days of your marriage license date

 FHA gift guidelines